 But then I came across this life-savor method to poach eggs in an instant pot.
 This method is so easy that even your little kid can pull it off.

-The best part is you can set the timer according to the consistency of the yolk you want; the softer you like the yolk, the less time you can cook it for.
+The best part about this instant pot poached eggs recipe is you can set the timer according to the consistency of the yolk you want; the softer you like the yolk, the less time you can cook it for.

 No matter how many eggs you make, the cooking time will be the same.
-I use silicone cups or ceramic bowls to make these perfect poached eggs, which make sure they also turn out perfect in shape.
+I use silicone cups or ceramic bowls to make these perfect poached eggs, ensuring they also turn out perfect in shape.

-You need three ingredients, refrigerated cold eggs, room-temperature water, and oil (or nonstick cooking spray).
+You need three ingredients, refrigerated cold large eggs, room-temperature water, and oil (or non-stick cooking spray).
 That’s it.

 Use large fresh eggs for the best result.
 Consider that the cooking time for refrigerated eggs and eggs at room temperature differs.